karabil/WeatherApp/README.md

 This is a simple weather app clone that demonstrates usage of latest android native tech to fetch weather data from an API about a specific city.

 ## Technologies
-- OpenWeather RESTful API.
+- OpenWeather RESTful API & Retrofit.
-- Retrofit.
 - FlowState in combination with SavedStateHandle to handle "Process Death" (in case the app moved to background and system decided to terminate the app due to free up system resources consumption).
 - Clean Architecture & MVVM architectural design patterns.
 - Material 3 & Jetpack Compose for the UI.